OP-DSL/OPS/doc/opsapi.md

 ### Checkpointing

 OPS supports the automatic checkpointing of applications.
 Using the API below, the user specifies the file name for the checkpoint and an average time interval between checkpoints, OPS will then automatically save all necessary information periodically that is required to fast-forward to the last checkpoint if a crash occurred.
 Currently, when re-launching after a crash, the same number of MPI processes have to be used.
-To enable checkpointing mode, the *OPS_CHECKPOINT* runtime argument has to be used.
+To enable checkpointing mode, the *OPS_CHECKPOINT* runtime argument has to be used. (**Do we also need to define the CHECKPOINTING compiler directive?**)

 #### ops_checkpointing_init